NREL/EnergyPlus/design/FY2021/DesignDocSeparateDesignAndControlVariables.md

 University of Illinois at Urbana-Champaign and Center for the Built Environment(CBE) at the University of California Berkeley requests this new feature.
 The original request is like below:

-"Potentially separate the lowtemp: radiant objects such that one main object contains the design parameters of the radiant system (e.g. amount of tubing, hot and chilled water loop connections), while the other contains the control parameters (e.g. two position, modulating, zone circulator pump, etc.)."
+"Potentially separate the lowtemp:radiant objects such that one main object contains the design parameters of the radiant system (e.g. amount of tubing, hot and chilled water loop connections), while the other contains the control parameters (e.g. two position, modulating, zone circulator pump, etc.)."
 (Quote from CBE)   Right now, all of the parameters associated with a radiant system in EnergyPlus are contained in a single input syntax.
 The concern here is that much of the control information is probably pretty similar from system to system within a single user input file.
 So, there could be less work and smaller files if the input was broken up into two separate inputs, allowing many radiant systems to re-use a single control definition.
 This could potentially be applied to other input syntax beyond the low temperature radiant systems.

 [comment]: <> (### Questions and Comments Received through June 1 ##)